 In the past decade and change, I’ve had the immense luck to — more years than not — spend a few days of summer a short walk from the Atlantic Ocean in a small house on Cape Cod that my friend’s mom rents annually.
 The start of these yearly-ish trips to the cape coincided with the start of my career in coffee, and where previously I didn’t care much about the quality of my vacay coffee, I found myself bringing my AeroPress (with which I’d inevitably make six batches in a row for our whole party) or Chemex, or bags upon bags of beans for cold brew.

 While I still made a whole bunch of cold brew throughout my short trips to Massachusetts these past few summers, I’ve also realized that there are more and more Cape Cod coffee shops brewing great coffee.
-These are the three I hit for some tasty to-go espresso beverages this summer.
+If you are a coffee lover looking for the best coffee shop in Cape Cod, these are the three I hit for some tasty to-go espresso coffee drinks this summer.
+They are perfect for locals and visitors alike.

 Kohi Coffee Company